 The shock and dismay felt by so many people on 27 November 2011, was only worsened by the fact that he had taken his own life.

-To take the job in those circumstances takes a special kind of person, one of Gary’s best friends, and fellow international colleague proved to be such a man.
+To take the job in those circumstances takes a special kind of person, one of Gary’s best friends, and a fellow international colleague proved to be such a man.

-Gary sowed the seeds of this wonderful success, his great friend Chris continued the legacy and added an extra dimension to it.
+Gary sowed the seeds of this wonderful success, his great friend Chris has continued the legacy and added an extra dimension to it.

 Wales motto “Together Stronger” could not be more apt.